 It is easily propagated by trimming existing plants and the cuttings will quickly grow into large stems in a matter of weeks.

-Susswassertang (often misspelled “Subwasstertang”), once known as Pelia, is fascinating plant that is excellent at improving water quality if you can find it.
+Susswassertang (often misspelled “Subwasstertang”), once known as Pelia, is a fascinating plant that is actually related to ferns.

-Susswassertang is unlike any other aquarium plant, it is “soft” and seaweed-like and exists as a wavey green clump.
+Susswassertang is unlike any other aquarium plant, it is squishy-soft and seaweed-like, with a wavey texture.